Skip to Content

 • Parking onsite at the ICVA is reserved for veterans

-• Employees are allowed to park onsite during the weekends
+• Residents are allowed to park onsite the evenings they staff and on the weekends

 • We encourage residents to secure housing on a bus route